 • Player-led face-to-face education should be recognized as best practice and supported by sport organizations and public institutions.

-EU Athletes supports the role that Council of Europe, both directly and through the Macolin Convention, plays in the fight against matchfixing.
+EU Athletes supports the role that Council of Europe, both directly and through the Macolin Convention, plays in the fight against match-fixing.
 Emerging best practice is for the player associations to be centrally involved in the formulation of anti-corruption measures from the outset, through National Platforms, to ensure the appropriateness, effectiveness and proportionality of those measures.
 Working with player associations will help promote the acceptance of and active education about rules and regulations.

-It is important to note that data collection and information sharing for the purpose of the fight against match-fixing must comply with the European regulation on data protection (GDPR).
+It is further important to note that data collection and information sharing for the purpose of the fight against match-fixing must comply with the European regulation on data protection (GDPR).

-EU Athletes and its members are committed to doping-free sport and would support a fair and effective performance-enhancing drug testing regime that recognizes, respects and protects athletes’ rights as people, workers and European citizens.
-Anti-doping rules must comply with the national and European law, particularly regarding the human rights and data protection rules.
+EU Athletes and its members are committed to doping-free sport and would support a fair and effective performance-enhancing drug testing regime that recognises, respects and protects athletes’ rights as people, workers and European citizens.
+Anti-doping rules must comply with the national and European law, particularly regarding the human rights, including fair trial, and data protection rules.

 Anti-doping efforts must focus on those intentionally taking prohibited substances with performance-enhancing purpose and each case should be considered individually when it comes to the sanction.
 What is more, emphasis needs to be placed athlete health and wellbeing, anti-doping education and the rehabilitation of sports persons guilty of an anti-doping rule offence.

 All the elements of anti-doping must be backed by scientific research, starting with the prohibited substances list, prevalence of doping in different sports, efficiency of education programmes and testing programmes.
 Particularly, intrusive measures such as OOC testing and developments such as biological passports or additions to the prohibited list must be thoroughly researched and open to peer review for independent assessment.
 All anti-doping organisations should fulfil basic requirements on transparency and accountability, including proper reporting on their anti-doping activities.
 Because athletes are obliged to make sacrifices to comply with the anti-doping system, it is essential to have the data available to assess the efficacy and proportionality of current anti-doping regimes.

 DUAL CAREER, PERSONAL DEVELOPMENT AND WELL-BEING